MinecraftForge/Documentation/docs/concepts/sides.md

 * Logical server - The *logical server* is what runs game logic: mob spawning, weather, updating inventories, health, AI, and all other game mechanics.
 The logical server is present within the physical server, but is also can run inside a physical client together with a logical client, as a single player world.
 The logical server always runs in a thread named the `Server Thread`.
 * Logical client - The *logical client* is what accepts input from the player and relays it to the logical server.
 In addition, it also receives information from the logical server and makes it available graphically to the player.
 The logical client runs in the `Client Thread`, though often several other threads are spawned to handle things like audio and chunk render batching.

+In the Minecraft codebase, the physical side is represented by an enum called `Dist`, while the logical side is represented by an enum called `LogicalSide`.

 Performing Side-Specific Operations
 -----------------------------------